-In an effort to create a healthy gut, to get my stomach to behave, to poop right, to not be bloated, or gassy, I’ve tried MANY products, including quite a few different probiotics.
-I’ll be honest most of them are the same; or, at least my body’s reaction to most of them is the same – a non-reaction.
+In an effort to create a healthy gut, to get my stomach to behave, to poop right, to not be bloated, or gassy, I tried so MANY products, including quite a few different probiotics.
+I found that most probiotics were the same – meaning that they had no perceivable effect on my body.
 I’ve run across one or two that seem to calm my stomach down a bit more than others.
 And, I’ve run across one or two that seems to make my stomach worse.
 So, when I was given the opportunity to try Visbiome I was cautiously hopeful.
 I won’t even say fully optimistic but because this product is targeted specifically to those who do suffer from pretty extreme stomach issues including ulcerative colitis and pouchitis I figured it was bound to help IBS as well.

 This is not your typical probiotic that you can pick up at the drugstore.
 In fact they advise that it be taken under the watch of your doctor.
 They don’t even provide standard dosing instructions to patients, but rather hide those away on a page specifically for doctors.